 Attendance

 Attendance at Graduate Seminar is mandatory for master's students in years 1-2, and doctoral students in years 1-4.
 Students must attend a minimum of 80% of the total number of seminars offered during an academic year.
-The Graduate Program Coordinator will distribute
+To request/report an absence from graduate seminar, students should submit a completed SKHS Grad Seminar Attendance Exemption Form to the Graduate Coordinator at skhs.grad@queensu.ca.

 A Teaching Assistantship (TA) is a contractual agreement between the School of Kinesiology and Health Studies (Queen’s University) and a graduate student to provide a specified number of hours of teaching support during a term.
 All Teaching Assistants and TA contracts are protected by the PSAC 901 Unit 1 - Collective Agreement.